Temple Square: Conference and assembly buildings

 There are three large assembly buildings housed on Temple Square.
 The smallest of the three is the Salt Lake Assembly Hall, which seats approximately 2,000 and is on the southwest corner of Temple Square.
 The Assembly Hall is a Victorian Gothic congregation hall, with a cruciform layout of the interior that is complemented by Stars of David circumscribed high above each entrance, which symbolize the gathering of the Twelve Tribes of Israel.
 Construction of the hall began on August 11, 1877, and was completed in 1882.
 It is just south of the Salt Lake Tabernacle and across from the South Visitor Center near the South Gate.
 Upon entering Temple Square from the south, the Assembly Hall can be seen to the left (west).
 The Assembly Hall hosts occasional free weekend music concerts and is filled as overflow for the church's twice-a-year general conferences.

-The second structure is the Salt Lake Tabernacle, home of the Mormon Tabernacle Choir and Orchestra at Temple Square.
+The second structure is the Salt Lake Tabernacle, home of the Tabernacle Choir Temple Square and Orchestra at Temple Square.
 The Tabernacle was built between 1864 and 1867 with an overall seating capacity of 8,000, including the choir area and gallery.
 In March 2007, the Tabernacle was rededicated after extensive renovations and restorations were completed.
 Spacing between the pews was substantially increased, resulting in a reduced overall seating capacity.
-The Tabernacle was rededicated at the Saturday afternoon session of the church's 177th Annual General Conference.
+The Tabernacle was rededicated during the church's general conference.
 In addition to housing the choir, the Tabernacle is also used for other religious and cultural events.

-The largest and most recently built assembly building is the LDS Conference Center.
-With a capacity of over 21,000, it is used primarily for the Church's general conferences as well as for concerts and other cultural events.
+The largest and most recently built assembly building is the Conference Center.
+With a capacity of over 21,000, it is used primarily for the church's general conferences as well as for concerts and other cultural events.
 The Conference Center was completed in 2000.
 Attached on the northwest corner of the Conference Center is the Conference Center Theater, an 850-seat theater for dramatic presentations, such as Savior of the World, as well as concerts and other events.

 Museums and libraries

-Family History Library
+FamilySearch Library

-On the block west of Temple Square, the Family History Library is the largest genealogical library in the world and is open to the general public at no charge.
+On the block west of Temple Square, the FamilySearch Library is the largest genealogical library in the world and is open to the general public at no charge.
 The library holds genealogical records for over 110 countries, territories, and possessions.
 Its collections include over 2.4 million rolls of microfilmed genealogical records; 742,000 microfiche; 310,000 books, serials, and other formats; 4,500 periodicals; and 700 electronic resources.